 And Greece is hardly the only troublesome nation when it comes to the eurozone debt crisis.
 Look at Portugal—problems are emerging in that eurozone nation as both its finance minister and its foreign minister recently resigned.
 There are fears that the Portuguese government might collapse and put the 78-billion-euro bailout it received in 2011 in jeopardy.
 (Source: Reuters, July 3, 2013.)
 Those fears have caused the key stock index in Portugal to plummet and bond yields to soar.

 And it doesn’t end here.
 The third-biggest economic hub in the eurozone, Italy, is facing troubles of its own.
-Antonio Guglielmi, an analyst at the second-biggest bank in the country, Mediobanca, in a confidential report to clients wrote, “The Italian macro situation has … Read More
+Antonio Guglielmi, an analyst at the second-biggest bank in the country, Mediobanca, in a confidential report to clients wrote, “The Italian macro situation has not … Read More

 On the surface, today’s jobs market report looks good…

 195,000 jobs were created in the U.S. economy during the month of June, with the “official” unemployment rate for the month sitting at 7.6%, unchanged from May.
 (Source: Bureau of Labor Statistics, July 5, 2013.)